 We spoke with Len Morrison our Career Development Officer at MIT CTL about some of the things you can do, once you have your education, to get hired.
 Turns out it is about knowing the role, understanding how you fit, and even about storytelling.

-Whether you're headed back to school or simply trying to learn on your own terms, the doors of educating yourself are wide open.
+Whether you're thinking of heading back to school or simply trying to learn on your own terms, the doors of educating yourself are wide open.
 In addition to the courses in SCM offered at MIT CTL, the Institute maintains many open courses.
 The MIT Open Learning Library is home to selected educational content from MIT OpenCourseWare and MITx courses, available to anyone in the world at any time.
 All material is free to use.
 Some resources, particularly those from MIT OpenCourseWare, are free to download, remix, and reuse for non-commercial purposes.

 June – Emerging Markets